Nikoichu/AutoBuff-Turtle/AutoBuff/ReadMe.txt

 AutoBuff casts self-buffs, weapon buffs, tracking abilites, aspects, and seals.

 Originally authored by Frosty, adopted by Dsanai in August 2005.

-Frosty is no longer playing World of Warcraft.
-He has allowed me to officially adopt AutoBuff.
-I intend to continue it while respecting his vision.
-Please direct any suggestions, comments, or blame, to Dsanai.
-Frosty only deserves praise. :)
+Patched for TurtleWoW by Imonobor in 2026.

 FEATURES =================================